ubpb/alma_api/README.md

 ### 1. `AlmaApi::Error`

 This is the base error class for this library.
-All Ruby `StandardError`s raised within this library during a request will result in an `AlmaApi::Error` or in one of the more specific sub classes listed below.
+All errors raised within this library during a request will result in an `AlmaApi::Error` or in one of the more specific sub classes listed below.

 This error is also raised if something goes wrong when opening the connection, on SSL errors, network timeouts, etc.